vinodkd/halo/doc/UserGuide.md

 * Everything is a graph - data, code and documents related to code.
 * Programs are descriptions of processes as graph data, which are "run" by an executor by traversing the graph.
 * Executors can be machines or humans; software development is the grand exercise of minimizing the role of human executors.
+* Running programs and their data can also be represented as graphs; and changes in data and code that's running can be represented as versioned data.
 * Programs always have multiple levels of abstraction.
     * For example, a Java program runs on a C runtime, which runs on a x86 virtual machine which runs on a docker instance, which runs on a physical macbook pro.
 * At every level of abstraction, a program has 4 layers - Human (or Meta), Application, Language and OS (or Base).